Earth-Hominid/Seeds-Inventory-Catalog/README.md

 As Mongoose is a 3rd party vendor, if this were a professional application I would research MongoDB's native drivers and elect to utilize them over Mongoose.

+The Tailwind library was used for css styling, and the UI theme is based on the popular app Discord.

 ## Features

 - Follows the MVC (Model, View, Controller) design pattern.